2025 Guide · By a Local

-Hangzhou Travel Guide 2026: Paradise on Earth
+Hangzhou Travel Guide: Paradise on Earth

 "Up there is Heaven, down here are Suzhou and Hangzhou" — this Chinese proverb says it all.
 I've called Hangzhou home for 4 years, and I still find new beauty around every corner.
 West Lake at sunrise, tea ceremonies in Longjing, and a food scene that will ruin you for life.
-Here's your complete guide.

 Best Time to Visit Hangzhou